wp-plugins/tweet-my-post/readme.txt

 == Upgrade Notice ==

+= 1.4.11 =
+* Choose whether to tweet new post or page, or not by simple checkbox on right

+= 1.3.17 =
+* Added Feature to set custom Format

+= 1.2.1 =
+* Fixed a security flaw

 = 1.2 =
-Fixes a security flaw.

-= 1.2 =
-Debug Log Mode for logging the response of twitter.
+* Debug Log Mode for logging the response of twitter.
 After upgrading, please deactivate and reactive the plugin.

 = 1.0 =
 Internal changes to the plugin